wazuh/wazuh-documentation/source/amazon/services/vpc.rst

   :align: center
   :width: 70%

-If a user without proper permissions attempts to create a VPC, the following alert will be shown on Kibana:
+If an user without proper permissions attempts to create a VPC, the following alert will be shown on Kibana:

 .. thumbnail:: ../../images/aws/aws-vpc-2.png
   :align: center